 Faceted chrysoprase (glass?) stones are mounted in sterling silver in this outstanding Art Deco bracelet from Germany.
 Even if this piece weren’t marked, the stones, setting, prongs, and tongue-in-groove clasp all speak to the bracelet’s origins.
 In my opinion, the German costume jewelry makers in the 1920s-1930s were at the head of the class!
 This bracelet coordinates well with several other Art Deco chrysoprase pieces — scroll down to see a selection.

-- ArchivesThis 1920s scarab brooch has sterling silver branches, leaves, and settings support the scarab flowers of chrysoprase, tiger's eye, carnelian, amethyst and clear quartz glass, which all celebrate this quintessential Art Deco motif.
+- ArchivesThis 1920s scarab brooch has sterling silver branches, leaves, and settings that support the flowers of chrysoprase, tiger's eye, carnelian, amethyst and clear quartz glass, which all celebrate this quintessential Art Deco motif.
 This colorful and versatile brooch has a roll-over safety clasp.
 Walter Lampl's pieces are coveted by collectors because of the high quality of his jewelry.
-This brooch looks great with my Art Deco earrings in chrysoprase and crystal, depending on which color in the brooch you wish to emphasize – scroll down to see it.USD$225.00
+This brooch brooch is no longer available, but a scarab bracelet is – scroll down to see it.USD$225.00

-- ArchivesThis Art Deco marcasite brooch with three faceted chrysoprase (glass?) stones set in sterling silver exhibits typical German construction and their aesthetic of the 1920s-1930s.
+- ArchivesThis Art Deco marcasite brooch has three faceted chrysoprase (glass?) stones set in sterling silver.
+It exhibits typical German construction and their aesthetic of the 1920s-1930s.
 The 935 mark refers to a higher silver content than the sterling standard, which is 925 parts per 1000 – not uncommon in German pieces of the era.
 This brooch was in my personal collection and was among the first pieces I bought when I focused on Art Deco jewelry.
-You can wear this petite brooch at the throat of a blouse or on the collar of a jacket to great effect.
+You can wear this petite jewel at the throat of a blouse or on the collar of a jacket to great effect.
 Scroll down to see Art Deco chrysoprase earrings that look lovely with this piece.
 This green is lovely on women who look best in warm colors.USD$175.00